symeonmattes/pjsip/README.md

 - PJSIP.connect(arg0,arg1,arg2,arg3): User arg0 with password ar1 connects to system with IP arg2 and Proxy IP arg3. arg3 most of the times is not necessary and '' can be used.
 - PJSIP.disconnect: Unregistering from the system.
 - PJSIP.makeCall(arg0): Making a call to device arg0.
-- PJSIP.endCall: Ending a call
+- PJSIP.endCall: Ending a call.
-- PJSIP.muteCall: Muting a call
+- PJSIP.muteCall: Muting a call.
-- PSJIP.activateSpeaker: Activating the speaker
+- PSJIP.activateSpeaker: Activating the speaker.
-- PJSIP.dtmfCall(arg0): Sending dtmf number arg0
+- PJSIP.dtmfCall(arg0): Sending dtmf number arg0.
-- PJSIP.declineCall: Declining an incoming call
+- PJSIP.declineCall: Declining an incoming call.
-- PJSIP.acceptCall: Accepting an incoming call
+- PJSIP.acceptCall: Accepting an incoming call.
-- PJSIP.muteMicrophone(arg0): Muting (arg0=true) or Unmuting (arg0=false) the microphone
+- PJSIP.muteMicrophone(arg0): Muting (arg0=true) or Unmuting (arg0=false) the microphone.
+- PJSIP.checkArchitecture: returns the current architecture of the device.
+- PJSIP.checkClientIP: return the device current IP address.
+- PJSP.checkPBXConnectivity: used in combination with PJSIP.stateRegRegistered and PJSIP.stateRegTimeout to check the connectivity with the PBX system.
+- PJSIP.checkAudio: check if the microphone and loudspeaker works properly.
+- PJSIP.getWifiSSID: used in diagnostic tests to find the wifi ssid.

 # Comments